mzfr/rsh/Readme.md

 * Report a bug
 * Fix something and open a pull request
-* Add more reverse shell
+* Add more reverse shells

 In any case feel free to open an issue